atrociousgrmblr/twitros/README.md

 Developped at [IntRoLab] [4].

 Please note that this project in still in its early stage of creation and is unstable at the moment.
+Image posting via twitter is broken right now due to `requests`.
+I hope it's fixed soon...

 Dependencies
 ---